-Rula Abualhuda joined the Board in 2010, has served on the Finance Committee and is currently Assistant Treasurer.
-She is active in the Nutley Chamber of Commerce where she is 2nd Vice President.
-Rula is employed as Branch Manager of Spencer Savings Bank in Nutley.
-She holds an engineering degree from the Damascus University of Syria.
+Rula Abualhuda joined the Board in 2010.
+She has served as Assistant Treasurer, is a member of the Finance Committee and is currently Board Secretary.
+Rula is active in the Nutley Chamber of Commerce where she is 2nd Vice President.
+She is employed as Branch Manager of Spencer Savings Bank in Nutley, and holds an engineering degree from the Damascus University of Syria.
 Rula resides in West Orange NJ with her son Lieth and her husband Zuhair.

-Kimberley Donohoe has been a practicing attorney in town for over 20 years specializing in real estate guardianships, special needs, estate planning/administration, municipal court cases, and personal injury; as well, she is a part time public defender in Nutley Municipal Court.
-She is a Nutley Parent Advisory Group for Special Education volunteer, and is a Volunteer Legal Guardian; additionally, she is the Nutley Lawyers Club vice president and liaison to Special Services Director of Nutley Bd of Ed.
+Kimberley Donohoe has been a practicing attorney in town for over 20 years specializing in real estate guardianships, special needs, estate planning/administration, municipal court cases, and personal injury.
+She is a Nutley Parent Advisory Group for Special Education volunteer, and is a Volunteer Legal Guardian.
+Additionally, she is the Nutley Lawyers Club vice president and liaison to Special Services Director of Nutley Bd of Ed.
+She was a part time public defender in Nutley Municipal Court as well.
 Kimberley also provides professional legal services to NFSB operations.

 Jim Kutcha and his wife, Valerie, have lived in Nutley for over 40 years.
 He was first appointed to the Board in 1986 and, with the exception of a period while he served as a School Board Trustee, has been in service to NFSB in various capacities, including Board President.
 Currently, he Chairs the Nutley Rent Leveling Board; previously, he served on the Nutley Board of Education, the Health Advisory Board, a Trustee of the Nutley Educational Foundation the Nutley Adult School Board and an officer of the Spring Garden PTO.
 Jim is a retired Vice President in the financial area of MetLife.

-Theresa Loch joined the Board of Trustees in 2013.
-She has been a realtor for the past 17 years and is currently an Associate with Keller Williams Realty in Montclair.
-She is a member of the Public Relations/Technology Committee and is currently Board Secretary.
+Theresa Loch joined the Board in 2013.
+She has been a realtor for over 19 years and is currently an Associate with Keller Williams Realty in Montclair.
+Currently she serves as a Vice President and is a member of both the Public Relations/Technology and Finance Committee.
 She resides in Nutley with her husband and three children and is actively involved in the public schools.

 Martha (Vicki) Ray and her family have lived in Nutley for 30+ years.
 Vicki earned an MS in Biochemistry from the University of Houston.
 She has worked in bio-pharmaceutical research in both academia and industry before retiring in 2012.
 She has been active over the last 25 years with the League of Women Voters, locally and at the state level, in several officer positions.
 Vicki joined Board of NFSB in 2013, has served on the NFSB Governance Comm and is currently Board President.